tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 - then `<*>`ing this function inside over the first `Maybe` value `Just 3` achieves a partial application of the function inside the `Maybe`.
 This gives a unary function inside a `Maybe`: i.e. `Just (3+) :: Maybe (Num->Num)`.
 - Finally, we `<*>` this function inside a `Maybe` over the remaining `Maybe` value.

 This is where the name “applicative” comes from, i.e. `Applicative` is a type over which a non-unary function may be applied.
-Note, that the following use of `<$>` (infix `fmap`) is equivalent and a little bit more concise:
+Note that the following use of `<$>` (infix `fmap`) is equivalent and a little bit more concise:

 ```haskell
 > (+) <$> Just 3 <*> Just 2